Emurasoft/emurasoft.github.io/en/cmd/macros/macro_help.md

 ## Description

-Displays the Macro Reference tab of EmEditor Help.
+Displays the Macro Reference page of EmEditor Help.

 ## How to Run